woossi0/suite/README.md

 * `gwc.major_version`
 * `gs.major_version`

+Additionally, you will need to update the GeoTools, GeoWebcache, and GeoServer versions in the following files:

+* geoserver/webapp/pom.xml
+* geowebcache/pom.xml

 ## Update Submodules

 [Update any submodules](#submodules) that have changed since the last release.
 For a minor release, this is usually just [geotools](geoserver/geotools), [geowebcache](geoserver/geowebcache), and [geoserver](geoserver/geoserver).
 This should typically be updated to the latest commit in the stable branch.